digfish/geotagged-media/README.md

 ## Changelog

+### 0.3.0
+* Implemented categories and tags for Media
+* Implemented filter by category or tag
+* Shortcode now allows to filter geo tagged media on a map to category or tag

 ### 0.2.5
-* Besides OSM, more four map sources are available: BingMaps, ESRI-XYZ, TileWMS, ThunderForest
+* Besides OSM, more four map sources are available: BingMaps, ESRI, TileWMS, ThunderForest

 ### 0.2.0